Structural transitions in interacting lattice systems: Yukawa-Coulomb potential

 has a minimum at $r_{\min}=1$ and $f(1)=-1$ under conditions

 One is left with only one independent parameter $\kappa_1>0$ and there are no constraints on this parameter.
 The associated measure is therefore

 It is clear that $f\not\in \mathcal{F}$ since it is not integrable at infinity.
-Therefore, a regularization of the divergent lattice sum by a neutralizing background is necessary for the Coulomb term \cite{Travenec22}.
+Therefore, a regularization of the divergent lattice sum by a neutralizing background is necessary for the Coulomb term (see \cite{Travenec22} and Remark \ref{rmk-renorm}).
 The energy then reads as

 The neutralizing background manifests itself as the addition of the singular term $-\pi/t$ in the last square bracket, which ensures the convergence of the integral.
 It is again straightforward to show that transitions point exists by direct application of Proposition \ref{prop:transition} in the same way that we did in Lemma \ref{lem:transyukawa} for the $\kappa_2>0$ case.